5 Apps You Should Self-Host Right Now (And How)

 Forgejogit.yourdomain.com3000Code hosting

-That’s a 93% savings, and you get privacy, control, and independence as a bonus.
+That’s a 93% savings, plus you get privacy, control, and actual independence.

 Getting Started

-If you’re new to self-hosting, start with our How to Self-Host Everything: A 2026 Beginner’s Guide for the full VPS and Docker setup walkthrough.
+New to self-hosting?
+Start with our How to Self-Host Everything: A 2026 Beginner’s Guide for the full VPS and Docker walkthrough.

-For platform recommendations, check out our Coolify vs CapRover vs Dokku comparison — these tools can make deploying all five apps a one-click affair.
+Also check out our Coolify vs CapRover vs Dokku comparison—these deployment platforms can make spinning up all five apps a one-click operation.

-Pick one app from this list and deploy it this weekend.
-Once you see how easy it is, you’ll be hooked.
+Pick one from this list.
+Deploy it this weekend.
+Once you see how stupid-easy it is, you’ll be hooked.

 Welcome to the self-hosted life. 🏠